 This professional qualification is designed to help progress your career in the industry, moving into areas such as project management, construction design, quantity and building surveying or architectural technology.
-It also offers entry to related degrees at university or in junior management positions in the industry.
+It also offers entry to related degrees at university or in junior management positions.

 The course covers key areas in construction such as technology, management, materials, the English legal system and management theory.
 The programme includes a mandatory work place module and industry based project as part of a team, working on several aspects of the construction process including surveying and design.
 For more information please see the course detail here.